Qahtaniyah bombings: Responsibility

 No group claimed responsibility for the attack.
 Iraq's President, Jalal Talabani, accused Iraqi Sunni insurgents of the bombings, pointing at the history of Sunni violence against Yazidis.
 They were reported to have distributed leaflets denouncing Yazidis as "anti-Islamic".
 Although the attacks carry al-Qaeda's signature of multiple simultaneous attacks, it is unclear why they would refrain from claiming responsibility for such a successful operation.
 "We're looking at Al-Qaeda as the prime suspect," said Lieutenant Colonel Christopher Garver, a United States military spokesman.

-On September 3, 2007, the U.S. military reportedly killed the suspected mastermind of the bombings, Abu Mohammed al-Afri.
+On September 3, 2007, the U.S. military reportedly killed the suspected mastermind of the bombings, Abu Muhammad al-Afri.